 However, today most families opt to go for an extravagant meal at swanky Chinese restaurants, as cooking a huge meal takes too much time and effort.

 A lower-range Chinese New Year set menu for 10 people, which cost about RM500++ in 2013 will cost at least RM1200 to RM1500 this 2023!

 Mandarin orange is a must-have for the Lunar New Year.
 However, this year, be prepared to pay more for mandarin oranges.
 The price of lokam (mandarin oranges) from China will be dearer by 20% to 60% this year.

 Even medium sized lokam are going for over RM30 per box while premium Japanese XL ones going for over RM100 per box.

 Yee sang, or Spring Toss, is a Malaysian Chinese tradition to usher in the Lunar New Year as it is believed to symbolise good luck, prosperity, health and all things auspicious.
 Yee Sang comprises thin slices of pickled vegetables and other ingredients which are mixed together thoroughly before the dish is consumed.

-A full portion of salmon yee sang from Chinese restaurants instead of supermarkets, used to cost around RM70 in 2013, but it will cost about RM88 now.
+A full portion of salmon yee sang from Chinese restaurants instead of supermarkets, used to cost around RM70 in 2013, but it will cost over RM200 this year.